tthmok/599.90/project.md

 All members of the team MUST have read the entire document, and each member must sign off on it with a signature (this can be a digital signature if necessary).

-**Presentation - 20%.** Develop a 10 minute presentation (PPT) for the final class.
+**Presentation - 20%.** Develop a 15 minute presentation (PPT) for the final class.
 You may show your video and/or discuss your prototype/experience.
 Ensure that you describe "what you would do next" if you had another 6 months.
-Also, expect 5 minutes of questions after your presentation.
+Also, expect questions during and after your presentation.

-**Assessment.** I will use all four of these components in your final assessment.
-Because I asked for a rubric for each project (and each rubric is slightly different), I will weight components of your report differently depending on the project.
-I have included percentage weighting above as a rough guide.